microsoft/AcademicContent/Workshop/13. Azure Functions/Azure Functions HOL (JavaScript).md

     _Opening the resource group_

-1. Wait until "Deploying" changes to "Succeeded," indicating that the Function App has been deployed.
+1. Periodically click the **Refresh** button at the top of the blade until "Deploying" changes to "Succeeded," indicating that the Function App has been deployed.
 Then click the storage account that was created for the Function App.

-	> Refresh the page in the browser every now and then to update the deployment status.
-Clicking the **Refresh** button in the resource-group blade refreshes the list of resources in the resource group, but does not reliably update the deployment status.

     ![Opening the storage account](Images/open-storage-account-after-deployment.png)